wilseypa/warped-models/README.md

 You can run the Autotools build without any options.
 These models are not typically installed, so a prefix is optional.
 However, if the WARPED library is not install at the default location of `/usr`, then the location must be specified with the `--with-warped` configure option.
 For example, if the WARPED library is installed in `/usr/local`, then the following command would be used to build the models:

 	autoreconf -i && ./configure --with-warped=/usr/local && make

+As with WARPED itself, the models can be built using silent build rules by passing the `--enable-silent-rules` flag to configure.

 # Usage